Reflections on Art and Life

 With that said, let us begin:

-1. During breakfast, sit at a different spot you usually do, observing the newly found perspective.
+1. During breakfast, sit at a different spot than you usually do, observing the newly found perspective.

 2. Notice certain words or phrases you use often and make a conscious effort to refrain from using them when you speak or write.
 Instead, find new, fresh ways of expressing yourself.